Albany Wind Farm

 Albany wind and Grasmere farms are two wind power stations near Albany, Western Australia, owned by Bright Energy Investments.
 They are adjacent and are often considered a single facility.
 They have 18 wind turbines, with a maximum generating capacity of 35.4 MW of electricity.
 The original Albany Wind Farm was commissioned in October 2001, after ten years of planning.
 The wind farm has the capacity to produce 80 per cent of the electricity requirements of Albany.

+Overview

 Originally commissioned in 2001 the farm was the largest of its kind in Australia.